 - If an abnormal breast mass is found, your doctor may test the tissue for lymphoma using a biopsy.

 For most people with BIA-ALCL that’s confined to the tissues surrounding one or both breasts, surgical removal of one or both implants is necessary.
-With an earlier stage 1 diagnosis, implant removal is enough to stop the progression of the disease.
+With an earlier stage 1 diagnosis, implant removal is typically enough to stop the progression of the disease.

 However, cancer treatment is challenging, expensive, and not always effective.